yangyi0818/DOA-estimation-with-a-stacked-self-attention-network/README.md

 |**Off-line**         |4.3     |97.4    |8.3     |88.8    |7.2     |91.1    |
 |**Real-time**        |5.2     |95.8    |8.6     |86.5    |9.0     |84.6    |

+**An attention map of an example speech utterance (room dimension = 7.0 m × 6.0 m × 3.2 m, RT60 = 400 ms, SNR = 20 dB, SIR = 0dB).
+The ground-truth and estimated azimuths for the target speaker (speaker A) are 1.6 degree and 2.3 degree, respectively.
+The ground-truth azimuth for the interference speaker (speaker B) is 125.6 degree.
+The horizontal and vertical axes represent the frame index of interest and the frames to which it attends.
+The log power spectrums of the input mixture, reverberated utterances of speaker A and speaker B are also attached on the top and left, respectively.**

+**The off-line and real-time 2-D DOA estimation curves for each overlap condition.**

 [Paper]: https://doi.org/10.1121/10.0016467
 [sms_wsj]: https://github.com/fgnt/sms_wsj
 [asteroid]: https://github.com/asteroid-team/asteroid